JackHo327/easySentimentAnalyseR/README.md

 After cleaning the corpus, then you are able to generate a word cloud and calculate the sentiment scores of the searching topic by changing several parameters.

-Here is an example that I posted on [RPubs](rpubs.com) for testing purpose:
+Here is an example that I posted on [RPubs](http://rpubs.com/JackHo/easySentimentAnalyseR) for testing purpose.

-<p align="center"><iframe width="100%" height="750" src="http://rpubs.com/JackHo/easySentimentAnalyseR" frameborder="1" ></iframe></p>

-(This process and the last process may need to be iterated for a couple of times until user find some sort of interesting )

 ## System Info